Northiam Unitarian Chapel

 Northiam Unitarian Chapel is a former place of worship for Unitarians in Northiam, a village in the district of Rother in the English county of East Sussex.
 Originally General Baptist in character when opened in a wooden building in 1795, its congregation came under the influence of William Vidler from nearby Battle—a former Baptist who had moved towards Universalism and Unitarianism—and adopted his views.
-The present building, which was converted into a house in the early 21st century, was erected in 1810 and was at various times served by ministers from both Battle and Hastings Unitarian Churches.
+The present building, which was converted into a house in the early 21st century, was erected in 1810 and was at various times served by ministers from Battle and Hastings Unitarian Churches and later, Tenterden.
 Historic England has designated it a Grade II listed building for its architectural and historical importance.

 History

 George Gilbert, known as the "Apostle of Sussex", was an itinerant preacher of the mid- to late 18th century, known for his "strong character" and fervent Calvinistic views.
 He travelled regularly around the eastern half of Sussex preaching, and directly or indirectly founded about 40 churches along Calvinistic lines.
 One was in Battle, where William Vidler, born in 1758 to an Anglican family, came under his influence.
 He joined the newly formed independent Calvinistic cause and soon began preaching there.
 Vidler became a Particular Baptist in 1780, reconstituted the church along those theological lines and became increasingly popular as a preacher.
 He then underwent a further shift in his religious views in the early 1790s when he began to profess Universalist beliefs, which caused the church to split.
 This continued when he met the American theologian Elhanan Winchester, whose treatise Dialogues on Universal Restoration had caused Vidler to doubt his Calvinist convictions.
 From the mid-1790s he began to "ardently [promote] both Universalist and Unitarian views", and founded several Unitarian causes.
 One was in the village of Northiam, north of Battle, where a congregation which had begun to meet in a wooden chapel came under Vidler's influence and "adopted his religious outlook".
 The chapel had been registered in 1795 for General Baptists, and as such was one of several Unitarian chapels opened in southeast England for congregations who had moved from General Baptist to Unitarian beliefs around the turn of the 19th century.
 Others include Brighton Unitarian Church, also in Sussex, and Chatham, Cranbrook, Headcorn, Biddenden and Rolvenden in Kent.
 The original wooden chapel collapsed in 1810 during work to raise the building, and a new brick chapel was erected on its site.